Nancy Kwan: Later years

 On March 17, 2006, cheongsam-wearing Kwan and her husband, Norbert Meisel, attended the debut performance of Hong Kong Ballet's depiction of Suzie Wong at Sha Tin Town Hall.
-Kwan told The Kansas City Star in 2007 that she did not consider retiring, leads to trouble.
+Kwan told The Kansas City Star in 2007 that she had not considered retiring, saying that it leads to trouble.
 Retirees, she professed, frequently find themselves with nothing to do because they have not readied themselves for it.
 Kwan said, "I hope I'm working until the day I die.
 If work is a pleasure, why not?"
 In 2006, Kwan reunited with Flower Drum Song co-star James Shigeta to perform A. R. Gurney's two-person play Love Letters.
 They performed the play at Los Angeles' East West Players and San Francisco's Herbst Theatre.

-Kwan appeared in Arthur Dong's 2007 documentary Hollywood Chinese, where other Chinese dignitaries and she discussed the past accomplishments and the impending plight of Chinese people in the film industry.
+Kwan appeared in Arthur Dong's 2007 documentary Hollywood Chinese, where she joined other Chinese luminaries in discussing past accomplishments and future prospects for people of Chinese descent in the movie industry.

 Kwan and her husband Norbert Meisel write and direct films about Asian-Americans.
-Kwan believes that Asians are not cast in enough films and TV shows.
-Meisel and she resolved to create their own scripts and films about Asian characters.
+Kwan believes that Asians are not depicted in enough films and TV shows.
+She and her husband have resolved to create their own scripts and films about Asian characters.
 In 2007, they wrote, directed, and produced Star of Sunshine, a Bildungsroman film starring Boys Don't Cry actress Cheyenne Rushing, who plays Rachel.
-An ardent pianist in an conflicted household, Rachel journeys to find her restless father, a musician who deserted her when she was a mere child.
-In Sunshine, Rachel is supported by Kwan, the manager of a jazz club, who knows a mystery about her.
+An talented pianist growing up in a troubled home, Rachel journeys to find her peripatetic father, a musician who deserted her when she was a child.
+In Sunshine, Rachel is supported by Kwan, the manager of a jazz club, who knows a secret about her.
 In the film's final scene, Kwan dances, an activity she has enjoyed since her youth.